 Award-winning novelist Sara Stamey’s “Cybers Wild Card” science fiction novels with Berkley/Ace received praise from Publishers Weekly, SF Chronicle, and Fantasy Review, and made the Locus Best New Novelists list.
 Her Caribbean psychic suspense novel ISLANDS—“A stomping, vivid ride” (Statesman Review)—won the Chanticleer Paranormal Suspense Award and Hollywood Book Festival Genre Award.
-Her near-future Greek islands thriller THE ARIADNE CONNECTION won the Cygnus Award for Speculative Fiction.
+Her near-future Greek islands thriller THE ARIADNE CONNECTION won the Chanticleer Global Thriller Grand Prize, as well as Cygnus Awards for Speculative Fiction and Science Fiction.
 “A rocket-paced thrill ride that delivers complex, engaging characters in a laser-sharp plot.”
 (Chanticleer Reviews).
 She’s now writing a sequel, THE ARIADNE DISCONNECT.

 Sara’s journeys include treasure hunting and teaching scuba in the Caribbean, backpacking worldwide, operating a nuclear reactor, and owning a farm in Southern Chile.
 Returning to her home town in the “far corner” of the Pacific Northwest, she taught creative writing at Western Washington University for several years.
 Now focused on her own writing, she shares her creekside land with wild creatures and her cats, dog, and paleontologist husband Thor Hansen.